 Singlife Account is an insurance savings plan that was launched in November 2019.
 There are no monthly fees, no regular top ups required and no lock in period.
 The best thing I like about the Singlife Account is that it delivers a return of 2.5% per annum for the first S$10,000 deposited.
-This interest rate of 2.5% per annum is not guaranteed and may change in the future.
+This return rate of 2.5% per annum is not guaranteed and may change in the future.
 The next S$90,000 earns you 1% per annum.
-Anything above S$100,000 does not earn you any interest.
+Anything above S$100,000 does not earn you any return.

 |0 %||Above S$100,000|